Skip to main content

 If payouts are consistently earlier than receivable collection, you are taking financing exposure.
 Compare collection patterns to payout calendars and rail choices, then adjust where needed.
 Where supported, faster rails such as Same Day ACH can improve liquidity timing versus standard ACH, but speed and economics vary by context.

 Decision rule: if invoicing, approval, or payout-timing changes can close most of the gap in the next billing cycle, make those changes before adding new borrowing.
 Use debt for residual timing risk, not avoidable process drag.
-You might also find this useful: A Guide to Invoice Factoring for Freelancers.
+If factoring is one of the options you are weighing, see A Guide to Invoice Factoring for Freelancers.

 Before you scale advances, lock your control model so funds become withdrawable only when they are actually available, not just expected, invoiced, or still pending.
 If your payout policy does not define that boundary, financing can hide settlement problems instead of fixing cash timing.